Full description for Artemisia vulgaris not yet available.

 Plant my common mugwort

-Frisky Mediterranean species will like pot culture (or outside if you are in a mild region) in a draining mix (add clay balls or gravel to your potting soil if it seems too heavy).
+Frost-sensitive Mediterranean species will be better grown in a pot (or outside if you are in a mild region) in a draining mix (add clay balls or gravel to your potting soil if it seems too heavy).

-Do not hesitate to plant all other sagebrush in the ground.
+Do not hesitate to plant all other sagebrush in open soil.
 Avoid absolutely poorly drained, heavy soil.

 Work the soil with the spade then with the claw, to a depth of two spades for the shrubs, and to one for the perennials.